ErBWs/Easy-UI/README.md

 ### [中文](./README_CN.md)

->Unless stated, all refer to the C version of key dirver
+>Unless stated, all refer to the C version of key driver

 ## User manual